sumocoders/FrameworkCoreBundle/docs/frontend/frontend-development.md

 Example: `@import 'components/component-name';`

 Now you can just easily import the `_conponents.scss` in your `style.scss` and `style-dark.scss`.
-So know in the future, you only need to add new component sass files in 1 file (`_components.scss`) instead of in 2 files.
+In the future you can just add the new component into `_components.scss` instead of adding it in both `style.scss` and `style-dark.scss`.

 #### Differences in custom component for dark mode
 Make a extra folder, for example `components-dark`, and add your `_your-component.scss` file with the same name in this folder.